ZebraDevs/flow/README.md

      + multi-threaded with polling for capture
      + single-threaded with polling for capture (no locking overhead)
 - be [allocator-aware](https://en.cppreference.com/w/cpp/named_req/AllocatorAwareContainer)
-- support input data generically through the use of a `Dispatch` data wrapper concept (see below)
+- support input data generically through the use of a `Dispatch` concept and flexible data access (see below)
 - support generic data retrieval through use of [output iterators](https://en.cppreference.com/w/cpp/named_req/OutputIterator)

 ### Synchronizer